Jinwooooo/jinwooooo-blog/_posts/2018-10-22-browndust-arena-formation-:-granhildr-support-formation.md

 * **+0 ~ +2** Improvement in Damage Reflect.
 It's quite good for Granhildr because she lacks damage reflect.
 * **+3 ~ +5** Improvement in Crit Rate.
 Reflect can crit, so pretty much improving damage reflect.
-* **+6 ~ +8** This is where Refithea becomes really good.
+* <span style="color:green">**+6 ~ +8** This is where Refithea becomes really good.
 Her Glutty Bestowal now as a simlar effect to Masochism where she the unit under Glutty effect heal when they are hit.
 (Note that unlike Masochism, they heal AFTER the auto attack).
-Moreover, the heal can crit, so her Improvement in Crit Rate actually is now has more value than previously.
+Moreover, the heal can crit, so her Improvement in Crit Rate actually is now has more value than previously.</span>
 * **+9** Increase the buff by 2 turns.
-This is quite good for GSF because of the number of supports that are used with GSF, they eat up a lot of turns and this gives more flexibility.
+This is quite good for GSF because of the number of supports that are used with GSF, they eat up a lot of turns and this gives more flexibility.</spa>
-* **+10** This is when Refithea becomes the God of supports.
-She gives huge dps, survivability, and utility.
+* **+10** <span style="color:blue">This is when Refithea becomes the God of supports.
+She gives huge dps, survivability, and utility.</span>

 **Celia**